School should allow a lot to be learned - which is to say it should teach very little.

 2003-15: OVER TEN YEARS IN THE MAKING

-In 2003 Mark Aitken founded polkadots on raindrops.
+In 2003 Mark Aitken founded the non-profit company polkadots on raindrops.
 At the time 'digital' was still a relatively new word along with the opportunity to carry production gear and an edit suite in one small bag.
 All at once, making films cost nothing and imagination and ideas could take a front seat.
 Mistakes and accidents could be explored without penalties.
 This was and still is a great time to work in film education.

 The heart of a story is discovered in the telling.
 Our work engages documentary, oral history, drama, essay and folktale to produce films that reveal emotional truth.
 With over 50 films to their credit, students working with Mark and fellow practitioners have continually been surprised by their discoveries and new found abilities.
 Many have progressed to work professionally with film and digital media.
 Others have a much sharper awareness of how to interpret our image saturated world.